colabug/AndroidKatas/README.md

 We will create this application using test driven development (TDD).
 After we write a test, we'll write the code to passes that test before moving on to add more functionality.

 > Note: Before we start - make sure your tests run!
-We will be running the test regularly throughout this exercise must work off a known good state.
+We will be running the tests regularly throughout this exercise.

-## Welcome Activity

-Here's the tests that we'll work through to make this app a reality.

 1. Activity should not be null
 1. Should have toolbar